Colombia Valle Del Cauca Sugarcane Decaf

 A sugarcane decaf and Swiss Water decaf are very different coffees.
 Note that this is a sugarcane decaf and I think I'll do my best to keep one in stock.
 As I state below, this is not as complete of a process as SWP.
 Where SWP removes 99.9% of the caffeine, this process only removes 98-99%.
 But what it leaves in caffeine, it also leaves in flavor and hey, what is 1-2% between friends?

 On to the tasting notes.
-This coffee hints of cherry & roasted almond.
-It has a rich sweetness to it, so I added almond sticks to the photos to help show those notes.
+This 2020 crop is very similar to last year, which is great!
+I love the cherry notes in this coffee, mixed with the caramel sweetness and the juicy mouthfeel.
+It is sweet like I'd hope a good sugarcane process coffee would be, and the hazelnut finish adds a mellow creaminess to the cup.
 I love this coffee and wish I could drink it in the mornings.
 However, I still have that caffeine addiction, so this one stands as my evening nightcap.

 |Roast Level:||Full City (Medium)|